apintok/pokedex/README.md

 ## Current Funcionality :heavy_check_mark:

 Type the Pokémon name/id you want to search for.
-The button 'GO!' will return a Pokémon image, name, id and type(s) of that Pokémon.
+The button 'GO!' will return a Pokémon image, name, id, type(s), generation, height and weight of that Pokémon.
 The Random button will return a random Pokémon with the same information.
 Then by clicking catch it's possible to be build a collection of Pokémons.

 ---